-The cyclical nature of the international drybulk shipping industry may lead to decreases in charter rates and lower vessel values, which could adversely affect our results of operations and financial condition.
+The cyclical nature of the international dry bulk shipping industry may lead to decreases in charter rates, which may adversely affect our results of operations and financial condition.

 The shipping business, including the dry cargo market, is cyclical in varying degrees, experiencing severe fluctuations in charter rates, profitability and, consequently, vessel values.
-For example, during the period from January 4, 2005 to December 31, 2009, the Baltic Exchange's Panamax time charter average daily rates experienced a low of \$3,537 and a high of \$94,977.
-Additionally, during the period from January 1, 2009 to December 31, 2009, the Baltic Exchange Dry Index experienced a low of 772 points and a high of 4,661 points.
-Navios Holdings anticipates that the future demand for its drybulk carriers and drybulk charter rates will be dependent upon demand for imported commodities, economic growth in the emerging markets, including the Asia Pacific region, India, Brazil and Russia, and in the rest of the world, seasonal and regional changes in demand and changes to the capacity of the world fleet.
-Recent adverse economic, political, social or other developments have decreased demand and prospects for growth in the shipping industry and thereby could reduce revenue significantly.
-A decline in demand for commodities transported in drybulk carriers or an increase in supply of drybulk vessels could cause a further decline in charter rates, which could materially adversely affect our results of operations and financial condition.
-If we sell a vessel at a time when the market value of our vessels has fallen, the sale may be at less than the vessel's carrying amount, resulting in a loss.

-The demand for vessels has generally been influenced by, among other factors:
+At various times from 2004 to date, charter rates for the international dry bulk shipping industry reached historic highs but may not be as high in the future.
+For example during the period from January 4, 2005 to December 31, 2006, the Baltic Exchange's Panamax time charter average daily rates experienced a low of \$10,162 and a high of \$40,842.
+Navios anticipates that the future demand for its drybulk carriers and drybulk charter rates will be dependent upon continued demand for imported commodities, economic growth in the emerging marke ts, including the Asia Pacific region, India, Brazil and Russia and the rest of the world, seasonal and regional changes in demand, and changes to the capacity of the world fleet.
+The capacity of the world fleet seems likely to increase, and there can be no assurance that economic growth will continue.
+Adverse economic, political, social or other developments could decrease demand and growth in the shipping industry and thereby reduce revenue significantly.
+A decline in demand for commodities transported in drybulk carriers or an increase in supply of drybulk vessels could cause a significant decline in charter rates, which could materially adversely affect our results of operations and financial condition.
+The demand for vessels, in general, has been influenced by, among other factors:

-• global and regional economic conditions;
+- global and regional economic conditions;

-- developments in international trade;
+- · developments in international trade;

 - changes in seaborne and other transportation patterns, such as port congestion and canal closures;

-- weather and crop yields;
+- · weather and crop yields;

-- armed conflicts, acts of piracy and terrorist activities;
+- armed conflicts and terrorist activities;

-- political developments; and
+- · political developments; and

-- embargoes and strikes.
+- · embargoes and strikes.